trobol/seating-chart/README.md

 # Seating Chart

-This branch of the seating chart is dedicated to a next.js + express recreation of the current implementation.
+This branch of the seating chart is dedicated to a next.js + express recreation of the LCDI Seating Chart.

 ## Installation